kebnoa/Civ6RFCitySettlement/README.md

 1. A Civilization 6 Mod - KebnoaLogger (and an associated Live Tuner Panel)
 2. A SQLite database to store the information captured via the Mod
-3. A Jupyter/Python based set of workbooks to train and explore a XGBoost model as imput to a Shapley co-operation game theory explanation SHAP of desirable features.
+3. A Jupyter/Python based set of workbooks to train and explore a XGBoost model as imput to a Shapley co-operation game theory explanation, using SHAP, of desirable features.

 ### 1. KebnoaLogger